GhostsonAcid/AudioClipboard/README.md

 ## Installation

-Simply [click here to download AudioClipboard.lua (v1.0)](https://github.com/GhostsonAcid/AudioClipboard/releases/download/v1.0/AudioClipboard.lua), and then do the following based on your OS:
+Simply [click here to download the AudioClipboard.lua (v1.0) file](https://github.com/GhostsonAcid/AudioClipboard/releases/download/v1.0/AudioClipboard.lua), and then do the following based on your OS:

 ### GNU/Linux: